 The above command creates an interactive shell on a compute node, in the user's home directory.
 As a batch job, it has default values for batch queue (debug), number of nodes allocated (1), wall time limit (30 minutes), and other batch attributes.
 Here is a slightly more complicated example:

 This command also creates an interatctive shell on a compute node, but allocates a total of 4 nodes (and requests 8 cores per node).
 The node running the interactive shell is known as the "head node" (sometimes called the "MOM node").
-The -V option transfers the user's interactive environment settings from the login node to the head node.
 The -q option specifies this job will run in the interactive batch queue.
 Finally, the job will have 15 minutes available.

 Assume that the above command assigns Carver compute node c0314 as the head node.
 Once the interactive shell has been started, the user might execute the following commands: